Sculptra - Boston South Shore

 - Lines framing your mouth (marionette lines)

-View this educational video from the makers of Sculptra Aesthetic.
+This educational video is from the makers of Sculptra Aesthetic.

 Poly-L-lactic acid has been widely used for many years in dissolvable stitches, soft tissue implants, and other types of implants.
 And it has been used in Europe for facial cosmetic benefits for years.
 The FDA cleared Sculptra for cosmetic use on July 28, 2009.
 Side effects are minor.
 Sculptra Aesthetic should not be used in patients who: are allergic to any components of Sculptra Aesthetic, have a known history of or are susceptible to scarring, have a skin infection or inflammation in the treatment area.
 Sculptra Aesthetic should not be injected into the red area of the lip or in the skin near the eyes.